ptangen/objc-dictionary-practice-ios-0916/README.md

 What if we know that our dictionary contains a certain value, but we don't know what its key or keys are?
 Or, let's say we know multiple keys have the same value, but we don't know which keys exactly.
 How might we find those keys?
 In these instances we could use `keysContaingObject:` on our dictionary, which returns an array of keys whose values match the object we specify.

 ### Nested dictionaries
+Think about nested dictionaries in the context of our puppies from before.
+In this instance, imagine one of those puppies holds yet another leash to yet another puppy.
+Dictionaries can nest in the same way.
+The nested dictionary is just another object with its own key, and it can be accessed just like any other dictionary's value.

-Let's add some tracks to on of our our favorite albums.
+Let's add some tracks to one of our our favorite albums.
 Create a new dictionary object for an album and include the track numbers as keys and track titles as values.
 The track numbers can be written as `NSNumber`s An example might look like this:

 ```objc
 NSDictionary *thePhysicalWorld = @{    @1 : @"Cheap Talk",